 funding grant award with the Federal Transit Administration.

-of the successful delivery of transportation services, programs and projects may include:

-a staffed and operational transportation program or department (identifying personnel, job descriptions and years of experience); or
+A tribe may demonstrate program management capability by means other than having previously assumed federal transportation funding and management and responsibilities by demonstrating that the tribe has a staffed and operational transportation program or department (identifying personnel, job descriptions and years of experience); or

 documentation showing the successful completion of transportation projects or operation of a program that is related or similar to the program for which funding is being requested for inclusion into the self-governance agreement.
+Including, but not limited to:

+(ii) completed a highway safety plan;

+(iii) completed a Plans, Specifications and Estimates (PS&E) design package for one or more transportation project to be carried out with available funding;

+(iv) completed transportation construction projects using federal and/or non-federal funds;

+(v) overseen a public transit system;

+(vi) Overseen a transportation maintenance system; or

+(vii) Submits additional information satisfactory to the Secretary that evidences its transportation program management capabilities

-The FHWA and FTA may consider any other criteria that a Tribe may propose that demonstrates transportation program management capability.
+The Department may consider any other criteria that a Tribe may propose that demonstrates transportation program management capability.

 SUBPART C – COMPACTS and FUNDING AGREEMENTS